johannes-b/monolith/tm-ui-v1/README.md

 ## Ticket Monster UI

-This proxy helps us keep friendly URLs even when there are composite UIs or composite microservice REST apis It also helps us avoid tripping the browser Same Origin policy.
-We use a simple HTTP server (apache) to serve the static content and then use the reverse proxy plugins to proxy REST calls to the appropriate microservice:
+This proxy helps us keep friendly URLs even when there are composite UIs or composite microservice REST APIs

+It also helps us avoid tripping the browser Same Origin policy.
+We use a simple HTTP server (Apache) to serve the static content and then use the reverse proxy plugins to proxy REST calls to the appropriate microservice:

 ```
 # proxy for the admin microserivce